openchoreo/openchoreo.github.io/docs/reference/api/platform/buildplane.md

 ## Getting the Agent CA Certificate

-When using agent-based communication (`agent.enabled: true`), you need to provide the cluster agent's CA certificate in the BuildPlane CR.
+The cluster agent automatically generates its CA certificate when deployed to the build plane cluster.
 This certificate is used by the control plane to verify the identity of the build plane agent during mTLS authentication.

 ### Extracting the CA Certificate

-The cluster agent automatically generates its CA certificate when deployed to the build plane cluster.
-You can extract it using:
+You can extract the CA certificate using:

 ```bash
 # For multi-cluster setups, specify the build plane cluster context